pirate/sites-using-cloudflare/README.md

  - http://www.crimeflare.com/cfs.html (scrape of all Cloudflare customers)
  - http://www.doesitusecloudflare.com/

-I'd rather be safe than sorry so I've included any domain here that remotely touches Cloudflare.
+I'd rather be safe than sorry so I've included any domain here that remotely touches Cloudflare.  **Don't point end-users to this list please, it has too many false positives to be useful for non-analytical purposes**.
-If I've made a mistake and you believe your site is not affected, submit a PR and I will merge it ASAP, I don't want to hurt anyone's reputation unnecessarily.
+I'm no longer accepting PRs to remove sites from the list, our previous process to remove sites was error-prone and labor intensive.
+The list is now in archive mode, consider it defunct.

-You can also ping me on twitter [@theSquashSH](https://twitter.com/thesquashsh) and I'll respond as soon as I can.
+If you think for some reason this will greatly impact you or your users, DM me on twitter.

 ## Full List